 1. Pre-field Preparation

-During the spring semester prior to their GLT, students complete the pre-field preparation course, GLBL 305 Peoples and Places, where they research country-, people-, and problem-specific materials, and set up their on-field program.
+During the spring semester prior to their GLT, students complete the pre-field preparation course, GLBL 305, where they research country-, people-, and problem-specific materials, and set up their on-field program.

 2. Homestay Welcome